-Critical Cursor AI Vulnerabilities Enable OS-Level Exploits
+Critical Cursor AI Code Editor Flaws Enable OS-Level Attacks

 The DuneSlide vulnerabilities enable zero-click prompt injection attacks that escape Cursor's sandbox and execute arbitrary code on the underlying operating system.
 The post Critical Cursor AI Code Editor Flaws Could Lead to OS-Level Remote Code Execution appeared first on SecurityWeek.